kiteve/Kiteve/README.md

 I've got a growing body of research, and my research explores political behavior, social impact, and economic analysis.

-I've pinned a number of repositories I'm proud of, but my favorite is https://github.com/kiteve/Sejong-bus-analysis
+I've  a number of repositories I'm proud of, but my favorite is https://github.com/kiteve/Sejong-bus-analysis

 **Fun Facts:**
 - 🤖 Machine learning is my favorite problem-solving tool